6-8th Grade English Language Arts for the Gifted

 Students read dystopian literature and related informational texts to understand how individual perspectives are shaped by knowledge and memory and to determine whether perfection is worth the sacrifice.
 Students express their understanding by analyzing how a theme is developed through characters and their contrasting points of view and also comparing and contrasting the themes of similar texts.

-2nd Unit: Beginning of a Society
+2nd Unit: Impact of Literature on Society

 3rd Unit: American Civil War Society